I Need a New Job Quickly – 13 Sure-Fire Ways to Find Work Fast

 That way, if it does turn into a permanent offer, you can gladly accept it.
 The same goes for part-time jobs.
 Depending on the need and how well you do your job, you could eventually move to full-time work in the same position.

 Sending an application, resume, and cover letter to each job you want is standard fare.
-Your cover letter should always be relevant to the job you’re applying for (not a general message you send to everyone).
+Your cover letter should always be relevant to the position you’re applying for (not a general message you send to everyone).
 But, within that letter, you should never sound desperate.
 If you tell your potential employer how much you need a job right away, you could be setting yourself up for immediate failure.

 First, they could see you as a risk.
 They might wonder why you’re so eager to start a new job so quickly.
 It comes across as though you were let go from your previous job and now need to find something so you can get paid.
 They might think you’re hard to work with or have a bad attitude.